-The East Valley JCC’s Lone Soldier Project is raising funds to provide support for lone soldiers serving in the Israel Defense Forces.
+The East Valley JCC’s Lone Soldier Project raises funds to provide support for lone soldiers serving in the Israel Defense Forces.
 The funds will go toward providing Shabbat and holiday meals at lone soldier centers in Israel, as well as provide supplies to make knitted hats that help keep the soldiers warm during cold nights on duty.

 Who are lone soldiers?